awsdocs/aws-greengrass-developer-guide/doc_source/splunk-connector.md

 --------

-You are viewing the documentation for AWS IoT Greengrass Version 1, which has moved into [maintenance mode](https://docs.aws.amazon.com/greengrass/v1/developerguide/maintenance-policy.html)\.
-If you're new to AWS IoT Greengrass, we strongly recommend that you use AWS IoT Greengrass Version 2, which receives new features, includes all key V1 features, and supports additional platforms and continuous deployments to large fleets of devices\.
-For more information, see [What's new in AWS IoT Greengrass V2](https://docs.aws.amazon.com/greengrass/v2/developerguide/greengrass-v2-whats-new.html) and [Move from AWS IoT Greengrass V1 to V2](https://docs.aws.amazon.com/greengrass/v2/developerguide/move-from-v1.html)\.
+AWS IoT Greengrass Version 1 no longer receives feature updates, and will receive only security patches and bug fixes until June 30, 2023\.
+For more information, see the [AWS IoT Greengrass V1 maintenance policy](https://docs.aws.amazon.com/greengrass/v1/developerguide/maintenance-policy.html)\.
+We strongly recommend that you [migrate to AWS IoT Greengrass Version 2](https://docs.aws.amazon.com/greengrass/v2/developerguide/move-from-v1.html), which adds [significant new features](https://docs.aws.amazon.com/greengrass/v2/developerguide/greengrass-v2-whats-new.html) and [support for additional platforms](https://docs.aws.amazon.com/greengrass/v2/developerguide/operating-system-feature-support-matrix.html)\.

 --------

 # Splunk Integration connector<a name="splunk-connector"></a>

+**Warning**  <a name="connectors-extended-life-phase-warning"></a>
+This connector has moved into the *extended life phase*, and AWS IoT Greengrass won't release updates that provide features, enhancements to existing features, security patches, or bug fixes\.
+For more information, see [AWS IoT Greengrass Version 1 maintenance policy](maintenance-policy.md)\.

 The Splunk Integration [connector](connectors.md) publishes data from Greengrass devices to Splunk\.
 This allows you to use Splunk to monitor and analyze the Greengrass core environment, and act on local events\.
 The connector integrates with HTTP Event Collector \(HEC\)\.
 For more information, see [Introduction to Splunk HTTP Event Collector](https://dev.splunk.com/view/event-collector/SP-CAAAE6M) in the Splunk documentation\.